 When will I receive my grant payment?

-You will be paid when the work is finished and acceptable to the occupational therapist and us and you have sent us all accounts, receipts and certificates.
-You can receive payments during the work if the grants manager agrees to this.
+You will be paid when the work is finished and acceptable to the Occupational Therapist and the Housing Executive and you have sent the Housing Executive all accounts, receipts and certificates.
+You can receive payments during the work if the Grants’ Manager agrees to this.